On the large-scale geometry of graph braid groups via cubical structures: Graph 2 -braid groups and UP2(Gamma)

 \begin{lemma} Let \(\graf_1\) be a standard subgraph of \(\graf\).
-Then the following hold. \begin{enumerate} \item Any cycle contained in \(\graf_1\), as well as any component of \(\graf^\perp_1\), are standard. \item There is a natural bijection between the subset of \(E(\cS(\graf))\) consisting of edges \((\graf_1,\graf_2)\) with \(\graf_1\subset\graf_2^\perp\) and the set of standard product subcomplexes of \(UD_2(\graf)\).
+Then the following hold. \begin{enumerate} \item Any cycle contained in \(\graf_1\), as well as any component of \(\graf^\perp_1\), are standard. \item There is a natural bijection between the subset of \(E(\cS(\graf))\) consisting of edges \(\{\graf_1,\graf_2\}\) with \(\graf_2\subset\graf_1^\perp\) and the set of standard product subcomplexes of \(UD_2(\graf)\).
 Moreover, there is a natural \(2\)-to-\(1\) map \item There exists a maximally standard subgraph containing \(\graf_1\).
 Moreover, for any standard subgraph \(\graf_2\) disjoint from \(\graf_1\), there is a unique maximally standard subgraph \(M(\graf_1;\graf_2)\) (\(N(\graf_1;\graf_2)\), resp.) containing \(\graf_1\) but not \(\graf_2\) that is maximal (minimal, resp.) with respect to inclusion. \end{enumerate} \end{lemma}

-\begin{proof} Items~(1) and~(2) follow from \Cref{corollary:maximal,Def:OrthogonalComplement} together with the fact that any connected, nontrivial, leafless subgraph of a subgraph is invariant under the operation defined in \Cref{Def:OrthogonalComplement}.
+\begin{proof} Items~(1) and~(2) follow from \Cref{corollary:maximal,Def:OrthogonalComplement} together with the fact that any nontrivial, leafless (possibly disconnected) subgraph of a graph survives unchanged under the iterative deletion of leaves and isolated vertices.
 With the additional fact that every standard product subcomplex is contained in a maximal product subcomplex, the first assertion of Item~(3) follows.

 Now, let \(\graf_2\) be a standard subgraph disjoint from \(\graf_1\).
 Let \(M(\graf_1;\graf_2)\) denote the component of \(\graf^\perp_2\) containing \(\graf_1\); by \Cref{corollary:maximal}, \(M(\graf_1;\graf_2)\) is maximally standard.
 If \(\graf'_1\) is a maximally standard subgraph containing \(\graf_1\) but not \(\graf_2\), then \(\graf_1\subset\graf'_1=(\graf'^\perp_1)^\perp\subset\graf^\perp_2\).
 Since \(\graf'_1\) is connected, it must be contained in \(M(\graf_1;\graf_2)\), proving the uniqueness of \(M(\graf_1;\graf_2)\).
 The minimal case \(N(\graf_1;\graf_2)\) is analogous; in fact, \(N(\graf_1,\graf_2)=M(\graf_2;\graf_1)^\perp\). \end{proof}